steve-ad-s/crypto-dictionary/candlesticks/ThreeBlackCrows.md

 ![[Figure 3.29 - Three Black Crows.png]]

-The Three Black Crows is a powerful three-candle bearish reversal pattern.
-It is considered a strong and reliable signal of a potential top and the beginning of a new downtrend.
+The Three Black Crows is a powerful three-candle bearish reversal pattern that appears at the top of an uptrend.
+It signals a strong and sustained shift in momentum from buyers to sellers.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Triple-Candle Bearish Reversal

 ## Logical Behavior